eliabieri/wg_display/project_report.md

 ### Motivation

 Over the years living with together with different people, the need arose to have a central place for displaying certain information that is relevant to all roommates.
-This information could be anything from the current weather, the next bus departures from the nearest public transport station to the temperature of the Aare river.
+This information could be anything from the current weather, the next bus departures from the nearest public transport station, to the temperature of the Aare river.
 The idea was to have a central place where all this information could be displayed.
 This place is the WG Display.

 Since we had quite a bit of experience with the Raspberry Pis, we decided to use them as the main controller.
 Together with a 5" display case that we had lying around, we were able to quickly build a prototype.